sanowl/full-stack-YouTube-clone-application-built-with-React./README.md

 3. **Once the installation is complete, run the command `npm start` to start the application.**

 You should now see the application running in your browser on http://localhost:3000.

+ use the YouTube API, you'll need to create your own API key